in Legal Success

 What is Traditional Finance?

-According to Encyclopedia Britannica, finance can be defined as “the process of raising funds or capital for any kind of expenditure.”
-However, it is also essential to emphasize how the modern understanding of finance emerged to comprehend the dynamics of the new rapidly growing sector across the globe, namely Financial Technology.
+Encyclopedia Britannica defines finance as “the process of raising funds or capital for any kind of expenditure“.
+However, it is also essential to emphasize how the modern understanding of finance emerged to comprehend the dynamics of the new rapidly growing sector globally, namely financial technology.

-However, financing voyages separately with traditional merchant practices was quite risky since the ships were being sent to remote locations for long-distance trade.
-Hence, the company changed its finance method to be able to spread the risks that the expeditions had and became a joint-stock company.
+However, financing voyages separately from traditional merchant practices was risky since the ships were being sent to remote locations for long-distance trade.
+Hence, the company changed its finance method to spread the risks that the expeditions had and became a joint-stock company.
 In 1688, it was possible to trade in the English East India Company’s stocks on the London Exchange Market, which was also one of the most prominent features of new financial institutions of the modern era.

-Meanwhile, the deposition and replacement of the rulers of England, Scotland, and Ireland, known as the “Glorious Revolution,” took place between November 1688 and May 1689, which led to establishing a new regime.
+Meanwhile, the deposition and replacement of the rulers of England, Scotland, and Ireland, known as the “Glorious Revolution“, took place between November 1688 and May 1689, leading to the establishment of a new regime.
 Revolution in public finance came with the new English Government created by the Glorious Revolution.
 The Bank of England was founded for the government’s financial needs during the war with France.

-To some scholars, the creation of the Bank of England in 1694 gave rise to the financial revolution, which led to the development of financial markets and banking.
+To some scholars, the creation of the Bank of England in 1694 led to the financial revolution, which led to the development of financial markets and banking.
 On the other hand, it should also be noted that finance without banks could arguably lead to stagnation in the long term and prevent the birth of capitalism and certain financial instruments.
 It can also be stated that a developed banking system is strictly required under financial capitalism.
-Finance is a way broader term than banking, given that it involves numerous instruments.
+Finance is a broader term than banking because it involves numerous instruments.